Email Marketing – Instructions & Tutorials (DF)

 Grading checklist

-• You will choose from a real product, service, or event you are passionate about.
-You don’t have to work for a real client, just a real product, service, or event.
+• You will choose from a product, service, or event you are passionate about.
 Make sure it’s class-appropriate.

 • Design your own header in Illustrator – use the template/tutorial below